 The first thing everyone searching for autoflowering cannabis growing with CFL bulbs should know is that you CAN grow autoflowers with CFL(compact fluorescent light).
-The end yield and plant size won’t be anywhere near what the HID(high intensity discharge) lamps can produce , but you will still be able to produce some fine auto flowers and do it all not spending hundreds of dollars on sophisticated light systems.
-Auto CFL growing is perfect for beginners or growers who have small growing space or heat problems as the CFL bulbs don’t produce much heat and can be put in close proximity of the cannabis leafs.
+The end yield and plant size won’t be anywhere near what the HID(high intensity discharge) lamps can produce, but you will still be able to produce some fine auto flowers and do it all not spending hundreds of dollars on sophisticated light systems.
+Auto CFL growing is perfect for beginners or growers who have small growing space or heat problems as these CFL bulbs don’t produce much heat and can be put in close proximity of your cannabis leafs.

 So what exactly are These CFL lights?

 The compact fluorescent lamps are basically the same as the regular fluorescent light tubes but much smaller and compact.
 The way that this lamp works is similar to the regular fluorescent tube: The low pressure gas (typically argon) and a bit of mercury are sealed in a glass shell that has a coated layer of phosphor.
 When electricity is provided to the lamp it excites the mercury vapor that is in the glass shell.
 This Excited mercury then produces ultraviolet light that causes the inner coating (phosphor) of the bulb to fluoresce, producing the light that we can see.
-Typically the compact fluorescent lights are designed to fit into the regular household light fixtures and they are typically 5 times more economical than the incandescent bulbs and that means cheap grow operations!
-Another bonus for using these CLF lights bulbs growing autos is that they will last five times longer than the incandescent bulb and at so lengthy life span you will probably see many harvests before the bulb brakes..
+Typically the compact fluorescent lights are designed to fit into the regular household light fixtures and they are typically 5 times more economical than the incandescent bulbs.
+And that means a very cheap grow operation!
+Another bonus for using these CLF lights bulbs while growing autos is that they will last five times longer than the incandescent bulbs and at those bulb lifespans you will probably see many harvests before the bulb brakes.

-Some people may confuse the wattage that is shown on the bulb and think that the incandescent equivalent wattage is the real number to look at but you should really be looking at the actual compact fluorescent lamp wattage.
-The actual wattage that the CFL uses is the thing that you need to check and that is the real amount of watts that the bulb uses.
-The incandescent equivalent of the CFL is almost 5 times higher and that means that if you buy a 20 Watt CFL with 80 Watt incandescent equivalent then the actual number of Watts that your bulb will use is 20 and that means more money to by some more autoflowering seeds or additional bulbs !
-The 80 watts is only a number that shows what wattage incandescent bulb you can replace with your CFL and get the same amount of light and lumens.
+Some people may confuse the wattage that is shown on the CFL bulb and think that the incandescent equivalent wattage is the real number to look at but you should really be looking at the actual compact fluorescent lamp wattage.
+The actual wattage that the CFL uses is the thing that you need to check and that is the real amount of watts that the bulb will use while producing light.
+The incandescent equivalent of the CFL is almost 5 times higher and that means if you buy a 20 Watt CFL with 80 Watt incandescent equivalent then the actual number of Watts that your bulb will use is 20.
+And that means more money to by some more autoflowering seeds or additional bulbs!
+Those 80 watts is only a number that shows what wattage incandescent bulb you can replace with your CFL and get the same amount of light and lumens.

-CFL bulbs emit light in all directions and if you don’t have cannabis growing all around the bulb then those sides that are facing away from the autoflower plant are trowing away light!
+CFL bulbs emit light in all directions and if you don’t have cannabis growing all around the bulb then those sides that are facing away from your autoflower plants are trowing away light!
 This can be partially fixed with coating all your grow room walls with reflective materials like Mylar that will reflect all the light back to the pants but that light will be less intense!
-The best action to take is to introduce a Light reflector that will reflect all the light from the tree unused sides of the bulb to the one side where the plants are growing and you can increase that bulbs intensity by almost 300 % and that means more buds and bigger yields!
+The best action to take is to introduce a Light reflector that will reflect most of the light from the tree unused sides of the bulb to the one side where the plants are growing.
+With a proper reflector you can increase that bulbs intensity by almost 300 % and that amounts to more buds and bigger yields!

-CFL bulbs are perfect for autoflowering cannabis growers who have a heat problem, because they emit very little heat and you can even touch the bulb with your hands and not get burned.
-The cannabis plant can be very close to the CFL bulb and not get any heat burns and receive the maximum lumens from those cfl bulbs.
-Basically the closer the light is to the plant the better – the best distance between the autoflowering cannabis plant and the CFL bulb is 1 to 4 inches (2.5 to 10 cm)
+CFL bulbs are perfect for autoflowering cannabis growers who have a heat problem because they emit very little heat and you can even touch the bulb with your hands and not get burned.
+Your cannabis plant leafs can be very close to the CFL bulb and not get any heat burns and receive the maximum lumens without any losses.
+Basically the closer the light is to the plant the better – the best distance between the autoflowering cannabis plant and the CFL bulb is around 1 to 4 inches (2.5 to 10 cm)!